issoftwaretools13/repoD/readme.md

 			value: value correspondng to the particular did record }

-	 From Screen 7, on the call of 'writeDidParameter' function the values of status can be as follows:
+	 From Screen 7, on the call of 'writeDidParameter' function, the string value that can be returned as follows:
 		"Rescan", "startProgress", nrc message